 San Francisco, California

-We are very small, and like to keep it that way.
-That doesn't mean we can't take on big projects.
+We are small, and like to keep it that way.
+That doesn't mean we haven't taken on big projects.
 We are exclusively made of highly experienced, intelligent, efficient and well-rounded designers.
 This means no intern is going to run your project, ever.
 This is the only way we can guarantee the highest quality of work for each of our clients, from startup to big corporation.
 We use unconventional methodologies to reach innovative breakthroughs.
 We're not interested in doing boring stuff.
 We are ridiculously productive and surprisingly pragmatic.

 Every project is unique, but we typically follow a multi-step process.
 We Discover problems and identify opportunities, Design solutions (sketch, 3D modeling, prototyping), followed by a Refinement phase and finally the Delivery of files.
 We are often asked to Extend our services through manufacturing, distribution, marketing and more.
-This extended engagement ensures design intent is kept through the complexities of manufacturing.
+This extended engagement ensures design intent is kept through the complexities of product development and manufacturing.

-Throughout the whole process, we collaborate with the client, making decisions together, and advising them on calculated risks.
+Throughout the whole process, we collaborate with the client, PD firm and CM, making decisions together, and advising them on calculated risks.

 Plastic is inherent to mass manufacturing, and we cannot always replace it with a more sustainable material.
-In those cases, we strive to create beautiful products that people want to own for years.
+In those cases, we strive to create beautiful products that people will own for years.
 We have extensive experience using manufacturing processes that limit or eliminate wasted materials, practice design for disassembly when applicable.
 We also use recycled and recyclable materials, non-toxic materials and finishes when it makes a difference.

 Yes, when the client is open for it.
 Closely aligned design, engineering, and development teams can reduce time to market while mitigating risk and eliminating handoff delays between separate disciplines.